Item added to cart

 How Life Coaches Help Their Clients

-Define the issues
+1. Define the Issues

 After a life coach gets to know the client in one or two introductory sessions, the life coach gains clarity on what aspects of the client’s life need the most attention and why the client wants to address them.

-Make a plan
+2. Make a Plan

 After determining what areas they’re going to work on together, coaches and clients will plan ways to tackle issues.
-Depending on the coach, they may write a plan with goals for the client to reach, check in at intervals to ensure progress is being made, set timelines for goal completion, or take a different approach altogether.
+Depending on the coach, they may write a plan with goals for the client to reach, check-in at intervals to ensure progress is being made, set timelines for goal completion, or take a different approach altogether.
 This step really depends on the relationship between the coach and client, how the client responds and learns, and the issue(s) at hand.

-Put in the work
+3. Put in the Work

 Coaches can only help make the plans – clients are the ones who must implement them!
-Coaches may choose to meet with clients daily, weekly, or monthly, depending on the goals they’ve discussed and problems they’re trying to overcome.
+Coaches may choose to meet with clients daily, weekly, or monthly, depending on the goals they’ve discussed and the problems they’re trying to overcome.
 The saying “you get out what you put in” really applies here – if you’ve sought out a coach to make changes in your life, it will ultimately be up to you to make them happen!

-Differences Between Life Coaches and Therapists
+The Difference Between Life Coaches and Therapists

 Life coaches are not therapists and are not a valid replacement for a therapist, especially if someone is experiencing a mental health crisis or dealing with more serious mental health issues.
 However, life coaches can be valuable resources for getting through periods of anxiety or fear related to worries that are outside general mental health concerns.